Who We Are

 We will need to confirm your identity before we provide products or services to you.
 Once you have become a member, we will also share your personal information as needed to help detect fraud and money-laundering risks.
 We use Fraud Prevention Agencies to help us with this.

-Both we and fraud prevention agencies can only use your personal information if we have a proper reason to do so.
-It must be needed either for us to obey the law, or for a ‘legitimate interest’.
+Both ourselves and fraud prevention agencies can only use your personal information if we have a valid reason to do so.
+It must be needed for us to obey the law or for a ‘legitimate interest’.